SUPPORT

 The Richmond Fellowship Scotland

-The Richmond Fellowship Scotland is a leading voluntary organisation, supporting people with a broad range of needs to live in their own homes, as part of their community.
+a leading voluntary organisation, supporting people with a broad range of needs to live in their own homes, as part of their community.
 We are an organisation driven by strong values and a firm commitment to choice, dignity and social inclusion.
 Although we support over 2800 people throughout Scotland, we are committed to delivering services that recognise people as individuals and treat them with dignity and respect; just like we would all want ourselves.

 We can provide support throughout Angus, the age range of the people we currently support varies from 13 years to 80, and we provide support ranging form 1 hour per week to 24/7.